rodgermccowan/holbertonschool-zero_day/README.md

-Creating my first README in my first repository.
+Finishing my first README in my first repository and updating only this time from the interface.